joelmoxley/founder-playbook/III. Market + Customer/02 - Market Sizing + Segmentation/02 - EoE - Market Requirements Documents/md/MRD template-1.dotx.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This Market Requirement Document (MRD) template breaks down required pieces of an MRD into business opportunity, product strategy, competitive lanscape, market requirements, target market segmentation & priority, and some use cases.
+This Market Requirement Document (MRD) template breaks down required pieces of an MRD into business opportunity, product strategy, competitive lanscape, market requirements, target market segmentation & priority, and some use cases.

 Credit: [ ]()